 Professor Bibby has conducted research and analyzes in Canada for the United, Anglican, Presbyterian, and Alliance churches, along with the Evangelical Fellowship of Canada.
 He also is well-known to Roman Catholics and many other groups as a researcher, writer, and consultant.
 His work in the United States has included a major study in the late 1990s of the ministry priorities of some thirty American denominations and close to 2,500 congregations carried out for a consortium of U.S. Protestant publishers.

-Currently, he is building on his social trends research to explore where life in Canada will be by around 2050.
-The project is being carried out in partnership with Andrew Grenville and Angus Reid, resulting in the generation of important new survey data that complement and extend his Project Canada Surveys program.
+Currently, he continues to key an eye on social trends, while building and extending the trends trends research to explore where life in Canada will be by our 200th anniversary in 2067.
+The project is being carried out in partnership with Andrew Grenville of Vision Critical and Angus Reid and the Angus Reid Institute, resulting in the generation of important new survey data that complement and extend his Project Canada Surveys program.

 Dr. Bibby is one of the country's better known academics.
-His work has been covered in virtually all of Canada's major dailies and has received front cover treatment by Maclean's magazine on three occasions – April 9, 2001, July 1, 2006, and April 13, 2009).
+His work has been covered in virtually all of Canada's major dailies and has received front cover treatment by Maclean's magazine on four occasions – April 9, 2001, July 1, 2006, April 13, 2009, and March 30, 2015 .
 In addition, he has contributed articles to newspapers including the Globe and Mail, Toronto Star, Edmonton Journal, Calgary Herald, and Ottawa Citizen.
-His extensive national television and radio appearances over the years have included the CBC and CTV national news, Canada AM, Question Period, As It Happens, Cross Country Check Up, Sunday Edition, various CBC Newsworld/News Network programs, TSN's Off the Record, and such well-known former Canadian mainstays as Peter Gzowski's Morningside, Shelagh Rogers' Sounds Like Canada, Midday, and Pamela Wallin Live.
+His extensive national television and radio appearances over the years have included the CBC and CTV national news, Canada AM, Question Period, As It Happens, Cross Country Check Up, Sunday Edition, various CBC Newsworld/News Network programs, TSN's Off the Record, and such well-known, former Canadian mainstays as Peter Gzowski's Morningside, Shelagh Rogers' Sounds Like Canada, Valerie Pringle's Midday, and Pamela Wallin Live.
 In the United States, his work has been given exposure by prominent news outlets including as The New York Times, the USA Today, CNN, the Wall Street Journal,the Christian Science Monitor, the Chicago Tribune, and the Los Angeles Times.

 Professor Bibby's efforts to interpret his findings have taken him into an unusually wide variety of settings across North America and beyond.
 He is routinely sought after for comment, data, and presentations.